mauricesvp/writeups/saarctf2020/saarlender/README.md

-# saarlender
+# saarlendar

-Saarlender was a web service of the saarCTF 2020.
+Saarlendar was a web service of the saarCTF 2020.
 The user was able to register and login, and create events and messages, both of which could be public or private.